Peer Reviewers

 Funding Decisions

-The Steering Committee considers the funding recommendations made by the Secretariat and IAC and makes the final funding decisions.
+The funding recommendations are made by the Secretariat and the IAC.
 The Secretariat then informs institutions of decisions and provides them with a copy of all review documentation.
 Institutions are encouraged to share this documentation with the candidates.

 Appeals